Oil hits 2018 lows on emerging supply glut

 Even an expectation that the Organization of the Petroleum Exporting Countries (OPEC) producer group will start withholding supply in 2019 to rein in any glut provided little support, traders said.

-International benchmark Brent crude oil futures LCOc1 hit their lowest since December 2017 at $61.52 per barrel, before recovering to $62.10 by 0430 GMT.
+International benchmark Brent crude oil futures hit their lowest since December 2017 at $61.52 per barrel, before recovering to $62.10 by 0430 GMT.
 That was still 50 cents, or 0.8 percent below their last close.

 Amid the plunge, Brent and WTI price volatility has surged in November to approach levels not seen since the market slump of 2014-2016 and, before that, the financial crisis of 2008-2009.